On the integrality of Seshadri constants of abelian surfaces: Integral Seshadri constants

 \begin{proof}[Proof of Theorem~\ref{thm:intro-computed-elliptic}] The implication (ii) $\Rightarrow$ (i) being obvious, let us suppose (i).
 Assume by way of contradiction that there are ample line bundles $L$ on $X$ whose Seshadri constant is less than $\sqrt{L^2}$ and not computed by elliptic curves.
 Consider a primitive such line bundle $L$.
-As shown in (the proof of) \cite[Thm.~A.1a]{Bauer:periods}, there is then an $L$-submaximal divisor in a sufficiently high multiple of $L$.
-Specifically, there exists a divisor $D\in|2kL|$ with $\mult_0(D)\ge 2\ell$, where $(k,\ell)$ is the minimal solution of Pell's equation \be \ell^2 - 2d k^2 = 1 \,, \ee having the property that \be \frac{L\cdot D}{\mult_0(D)} < \sqrt{L^2} \,. \ee It follows from \cite[Lemma~5.2]{Bauer:sesh-alg-sf} that every irreducible curve computing $\eps(L)$ is a component of $D$.
+Replacing $L$ by an algebraically equivalent line bundle, we may assume that $L$ is symmetric.
+We will now make use of the Pell divisor of $L$, i.e., the divisor $D=\Pell L\in|2kL|$ with $\mult_0(D)\ge 2\ell$, where $(k,\ell)$ is the minimal solution of Pell's equation \be \ell^2 - 2d k^2 = 1 \,, \ee having the property that \be \frac{L\cdot D}{\mult_0(D)} < \sqrt{L^2} \ee (see \cite{Bauer-Szemberg:appendix}).
+It follows from \cite[Lemma~5.2]{Bauer:sesh-alg-sf} that every irreducible curve computing $\eps(L)$ is a component of $D$.
 Let $C$ be one of these curves (which by assumption is not elliptic).
 As $C$ is sub-maximal for $L$, it follows from \cite[Prop.~1.2]{Bauer-Schulz} that $C$ computes its own Seshadri constant $\eps(\O_X(C))$.
 The curves $C$ and $(-1)^* C$ have the same multiplicity at the point $0$ and they are algebraically equivalent.
 Therefore, by applying \cite[Lemma~5.2]{Bauer:sesh-alg-sf} to the bundle $\O_X(C)$, we see that these two curves must coincide, i.e., that $C$ is symmetric.
 So $C$ descends to a curve $\bar C$ on the smooth Kummer surface of $X$.
 With an argument as in the proof of \cite[Thm.~6.1]{Bauer:sesh-alg-sf}, this curve $\bar C$ must be a $(-2)$-curve.
 (Otherwise $C$ would move in a pencil of $L$-submaximal curves, but there can only be finitely many of those.)
 The upshot of these considerations is that the multiplicities $m_i=\mult_{e_i}(C)$ of $C$ at the sixteen halfperiods $e_i$ of $X$ satisfy the equation

 On the other hand, one has

 (where $m_1=\mult_0(C)$), since otherwise \be \frac{L\cdot C}{m_1} \ge \frac{\sqrt{L^2}\sqrt{C^2}}{m_1} \ge \frac{\sqrt{L^2}\cdot m_1}{m_1} = \sqrt{L^2} \ee contradicting the fact that $C$ is submaximal for $L$.
 We claim now that